 The application cycle begins in September, and goes until August 1.
 You can apply online through the Law School Admission Council and pay no application fee.
 Whether you are applying to attend as a full-time student or a part-time student, you will go through the same application process.

 Prospective students are required to submit an application and a personal statement.
 A complete CAS (Credential Assembly Service) report from the Law School Data Assembly Service is also required.
 This report should include a reportable LSAT score, at least two letters of recommendation, and a copy of all transcripts from post-secondary institutions.

 You can complete an online application form.
-The University of St. Thomas Law online application service is managed by the Law School Admission Council.
+The University of St. Thomas School of Law online application service is managed by the Law School Admission Council.
 You will be asked to register for the LSAC e-application service (even if you already have an LSAC user account.)
 If you run into technical difficulty with the online application, please call LSAC's Help Desk at (215) 968-1393.

 University of St. Thomas School of Law

 Applications will be accepted from September 1 until August 1.
 The School of Law reviews applications on a rolling admissions system.
 Your chances of being admitted and receiving a scholarship will be enhanced the earlier you apply.

 Because of its special mission, the University of St. Thomas School of Law uses a highly personalized admissions system.
 Your application will be assessed based on six criteria:

 - Undergraduate grades